SRGSSR/srgappearance-apple/README.md

 ## About

-SRG Appearance is a lightweight library providing unified SRG SSR appearance to iOS applications:
+SRG Appearance is a lightweight library providing unified SRG SSR appearance to iOS applications, as well as tools related to visual components:

 * Official SRG SSR fonts, automatically registered with your application, and with standard point sizes for common text styles.
 * Official SRG SSR colors.
+* Image helpers.

 ## Compatibility